pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: close()

       Release objects and space allocations associated with the document.
 If created from a file, also closes ``filename`` (releasing control to the OS).

+    .. method:: xrefObject(xref, compressed=False, ascii=False)

+      .. versionadded:: 1.16.8 PDF only: Return the definition of a PDF object.
+For details please refer to :meth:`Document._getXrefString``.

+    .. method:: PDFCatalog()
+      .. versionadded:: 1.16.8 PDF only: Return the :data:`xref` of the PDF catalog (or root) object.
+For details please refer to :meth:`Document._getPDFroot`.

+    .. method:: PDFTrailer(compressed=False)

+      .. versionadded:: 1.16.8 PDF only: Return the trailer of the PDF (UTF-8), which is usually located at the PDF file's end.
+For details please refer to :meth:`Document._getTrailerString`.

+    .. method:: metadataXML()

+      .. versionadded:: 1.16.8 PDF only: Return the :data:`xref` of the document's XML metadata.
+For details please refer to :meth:`Document._getXmlMetadataXref`.

+    .. method:: xrefStream(xref)

+      .. versionadded:: 1.16.8 PDF only: Return the **decompressed** contents of the :data:`xref` stream object.
+For details please refer to :meth:`Document._getXrefStream`.

+    .. method:: xrefStreamRaw(xref)

+      .. versionadded:: 1.16.8 PDF only: Return the **unmodified** contents of the :data:`xref` stream object.
+Otherwise equal to :meth:`Document.xrefStream`.

+    .. method:: updateObject(xref, obj_str, page=None)

+      .. versionadded:: 1.16.8 PDF only: Update object at :data:`xref`.
+For details please refer to :meth:`Document._updateObject`.

+    .. method:: updateStream(xref, data, new=False)

+      .. versionadded:: 1.16.8 PDF only: Repleace the stream at :data`xref`.
+For details please refer to :meth:`Document._updateStream`.

     .. attribute:: outline